Last updated: 2025-04-08

 Authentication of the requests

-To authenticate the requests going to our REST API, we need to define JwtRequestFilter
+To authenticate the requests arriving at our REST API, we need to provide JwtRequestFilter

 .
 This filter ensures that a valid token is passed in the header and will store the UserDetails